shadrach857/chiper/README.md

-# chiper Its a js function that is going to encrypt and decrypt text
+# cihper Its a js function that is going to encrypt and decrypt text